Hyyote/In-depth-Windows-tweaking/README.md

 This one is hugely overlooked.
 There are only benefits to cleaning up unused entries if you don't use multiple devices that rely on Windows settings instead of onboard memory.

+Device Manager -> View -> Devices by connection -> Show hidden devices

 You can bulk remove them with: https://www.uwe-sieber.de/files/DeviceCleanup_x64.zip (use at your own risk, since the tool isn't open source)

+Hidden devices should be checked on every startup.